 Domestic violence or abuse accusations are incredibly serious.
 If convicted of domestic violence, you could face jail or prison time, steep fines, and lose your right to own a firearm or maintain child custody.
 Such charges can also have a seriously detrimental impact on your reputation and could affect your ability to keep your job, secure housing, or obtain a loan.

-If you have been accused of domestic violence, don’t wait to reach out to a criminal defense attorney with experience navigating these types of claims.
+If you have been accused of domestic violence, don't wait to reach out to a Baton Rouge domestic violence attorney with experience navigating these types of claims.
 At The Ambeau Law Firm, we have spent more than a decade representing clients accused of domestic violence and other types of violent crimes in Baton Rouge, Gonzales, Prairieville, Livingston Parish, Ascension Parish, and West Baton Rouge Parish, Zachary, LA and the surrounding areas.
 We are prepared to fight for you and your rights.

 What Is Domestic Violence in Louisiana?